-You can configure the NetWitness Suiteoperating environment to connect to a NetWitness Suite Malware Analysis service.
+You can configure the NetWitness Platform operating environment to connect to a NetWitness Platform Malware Analysis service.

-Malware Analysis can operate as a co-located service on a NetWitness Server or as a service on a dedicated Malware Analysis appliance.
+Malware Analysis operates as a service on a dedicated Malware Analysis appliance.
 If your site is using a dedicated appliance, do one of the following:

-- If your site is adding a new dedicated NetWitness Suite Malware Analysis appliance, install the physical appliance in your network and configure the operating environment.
+- If your site is adding a new dedicated NetWitness Platform Malware Analysis appliance, install the physical appliance in your network and configure the operating environment.

-- If your site is upgrading a dedicated Spectrum appliance to a dedicated NetWitness Suite Malware Analysis appliance, re-image the Spectrum appliance as a Malware Analysis appliance.
+- If your site is upgrading a dedicated Spectrum appliance to a dedicated NetWitness Platform Malware Analysis appliance, re-image the Spectrum appliance as a Malware Analysis appliance.

 Malware Analysis is dependent on the Core infrastructure to operate.
 The following steps are necessary before Malware Analysis can successfully analyze data.